-Pests cost time and money – damaging stock, disrupting operations and posing major threats to health, safety and sanitary compliance.
-So, it is worth being prepared for the biggest pest threats to your food processing business.
+Pest infestations cost time and money, damaging stock, disrupting operations and posing major threats to health, safety and sanitary compliance.
+So, it is worth being prepared against the biggest pest threats to your food processing business.

-Our research explored the impact of pests on food and beverage facilities.
-Working with the Centre for Economics and Business Research [Cebr] we discovered that the 3 most damaging pests from a cost and brand reputation point of view were stored product insects, rats and flies.
+We discovered that the three most damaging pests from a cost and brand reputation point of view were stored product insects, rats and flies.
 Each one of these pests can affect your business in their own way, resulting in multiple negative outcomes and challenges for you to face.

 Stored product insects (SPIs): The most expensive pests

 Stored Product Insects (SPIs) is a generic term that covers beetles, weevils, moths and mites infesting food in storage anywhere in the food chain from the farm to the kitchen.
 Our survey found that they are the most expensive problem, with the most significant impact on revenue.

 Businesses were also concerned about the damage these cause to finished goods and raw materials.
 60% of businesses reported annual revenue losses of 1–9% as a result of SPI infestation, while 73% reported feeling highly or moderately concerned about income loss.

 Stored product pests are most likely to be in a food ingredient on delivery to a processing factory or a processed food product when stored for a long time.
 Most dried food products are susceptible to pests, including cereal products, seeds, nuts, dried fruit, spices, powdered milk, tea and preserved meats.
 All stages of the pest can be present simultaneously — egg, larva, pupa, adult.